Cocoa Touch Layer

 You can use a single storyboard file to store all of your app’s view controllers and views, or you can use multiple view storyboards to organize portions of your interface.
 At build time, Xcode takes the contents of the storyboard file and divides it into discrete pieces that can be loaded individually for better performance.
 Your app never needs to manipulate these pieces directly.
 The UIKit framework provides convenience classes for accessing the contents of a storyboard from your code.

-For more information about using storyboards to design your interface, see Xcode Overview.
+For more information about using storyboards to design your interface, see Xcode User Guide.
 For information about how to access storyboards from your code, see the UIStoryboard Class Reference.

 UI State Preservation